wangjiezhe/hexo-next-discussbot/README.md

 # Demo: https://comments.app/view/FLRGs2N1
 discussbot:
     enable: false
-    siteid: # get from comments.app
+    site_id: # get from comments.app
     # number: comments showed per page
     number: 5
     # color: use HEX number for accent color
     color: 3DA0F0
+    # colorful: 0 or 1, use different colors for names
+    colorful: 0
+    # dark: 0 or 1, use dark theme
+    dark: 0
     # dislike: 0 or 1, show only likes, or show both like and dislikes
     dislikes: 0
     # outlined: 0 or 1, use filled icon or outlined icon